How Can We Help?

 Now you need to create the webhook in GitLab with the provided information.
 Go to your project and click on Settings -> Integrations and fill up the fields like in the picture below:

-Basically, you just need to enter the URL and Secret token provided in the dialog, the rest of the options will remain as they were by default.
+Basically, you just need to enter the URL and Secret token provided in the dialog, and the rest of the options will remain as they were by default.
 Click on Add webhook and you are good to go!

 Testing the integration